BFF U-18 Football Tournament

-The BFF U-18 Football Tournament is a youth club football tournament in Bangladesh founded in 2014 that are managed, organized and controlled by the Bangladesh Football Federation (BFF).
+The BFF U-18 Football Tournament was a youth club football tournament in Bangladesh which was managed, organized and controlled by the Bangladesh Football Federation (BFF).

 History

 The tournament was established in 2014, in order for Bangladesh Premier League (BPL) clubs to develop young players.
 With each team playing in the BPL during that specific season fielded their U18 players.
 The first three editions saw clubs split into a group of four, while the top two out of the three teams in the group advancing to the Quarter-Finals.
 After the first edition of the league in 2014, the Bangladesh Football Federation (BFF) did not arrange the tournament again until 2018.